 Native Americans traveled and fished in this area for thousands of years.
 The first white settlers, Major Orlando and Josephine Rooks, built their home in 1877 and named the town Fruitland Park.

-From 1904 until 1910 J.D.
+From 1904 until 1910, J.D.
 Robertson used tracts of longleaf pine that is now the park entrance, shop and ranger residence for a turpentine still.
-The land was used for farming and citrus through the 1920s and 30s.
+The land was used for farming and citrus through the 1920s and '30s.
 Initial purchase of 383 acres to create Lake Griffin State Park began in 1946 under the Murphy Lands Act.
 The surrounding area continued to be covered with orange groves into the 1980s.

-This redwood park entrance sign was made at the Florida Park Service (FPS) sign shop located at Mike Roess Gold Head Branch State Park.
+The redwood park entrance sign was made at the Florida Park Service sign shop located at Mike Roess Gold Head Branch State Park.
 Such signs were carefully hand-routed by sign shop craftsmen and served as signature symbols of Florida State Parks across the state.
 The Florida Park Service adapted its wood sign standards from the U.S. National Park Service.
 The hand-crafted wood signs have slowly vanished over time, being replaced with more economical and lower maintenance structures.
 There are still a few of these rare signs marking some of the state park entrances, so be on the lookout for a true Florida State Park historical treasure.

 At Lake Griffin State Park, a series of six curving concrete block walls mirrored similar details found in typical 1960s recreational facility design.
 Lake Griffin's entrance was, and continues to be, divided by a small median allowing for the central placement of the traditional iron pipe flag poles.
-This particular design for flag poles, found in many Florida State Parks of the era, was most likely created by park staff welding together a series of galvanized pipes of different diameters resulting in the appearance of a tapered pole.
+This particular design for flag poles, found in many Florida State Parks of the era, was most likely created by park staff welding together a series of galvanized pipes of different diameters, resulting in the appearance of a tapered pole.

 With the exception of a few hurricane days, Lake Griffin's ranger station has been continually staffed from 8 a.m. to sunset, 365 days a year since the park opened in 1963.
-The park was created to accommodate recreational fisherman who come to the area for the lake's renowned bass fishing.
-The park boat ramp provides access to Lake Griffin and the nearby campsites provide anglers with a place to stay while fishing.
+The park was created to accommodate recreational anglers who come to the area for the lake's renowned bass fishing.
+The park boat ramp provides access to Lake Griffin, and the nearby campsites provide anglers with a place to stay while fishing.

 The double-wide concrete boat ramp provided stable and improved boating access to Lake Griffin.
 This boat ramp has allowed thousands of anglers and recreational boaters to access Lake Griffin and the Harris Chain of Lakes.
 In this photograph, the ramp construction has been completed but the dock and bulkhead are still in the planning stage.